daviddl9/basic_flask_REST_server/README.md

 7. List personal resources (user)
 8. Promote user to admin (admin)
 9. Set quota on user (admin)
-10. Use authentication using user and password
+10. Authentication using username and password

 ## Admin